 Yes, but follow a product labeled for cats or use species specific directions.
 Cats are not small dogs.
 Serving size differs for cats vs. dogs, and flavor acceptance matters.
 How long until I notice changes?
 Many pet parents see skin and coat changes within a few weeks of daily use.
 Timing varies by pet.
 Can I add fish oil to a complete diet?
 Yes.
 Many complete diets can be complemented with omega-3s.
 Follow the label for serving size and keep an eye on total calories.
 How do I store fish oil?
 Keep the cap tight, store in a cool and dark place.
 Do not leave it open on the counter.
 Check dates.
 If it smells strongly rancid, do not use it.
 What if my pet refuses the taste Mix with food, split the serving size, or try a different form.
 If refusal continues, ask your veterinarian about algal oil as an alternative.
 References:

+This article reflects current veterinary best practices and is reviewed for accuracy and safety.
 That breath?
 Not just bad luck.
 Dental checkups save more than smiles — keep your pup’s grill healthy!
-Your dog’s teeth may not be at the top of your to-do list — until that “toxic cloud” of dog breath hits you in the face.
+Your dog’s teeth may not be at the top of your to-do list - until that “toxic cloud” of dog breath hits you in the face.
 Dental disease is one of the most common health problems in dogs, yet it’s surrounded by myths that keep pet parents from getting the care their pups need.
 Let’s bust the top 5 myths about dog dental health. 🦷 Myth #1: Dogs Don’t Need Dental Care The Truth: Over 80% of dogs have some form of dental disease by age three.
 Left untreated, bacteria from the mouth can travel to the heart, kidneys, and liver.
-Dental care isn’t a luxury — it’s essential. 🦴 Myth #2: Chew Toys and Bones Clean Teeth Just Fine The Truth: Chews can help reduce plaque, but they’re no substitute for professional cleanings.
+Dental care isn’t a luxury - it’s essential. 🦴 Myth #2: Chew Toys and Bones Clean Teeth Just Fine The Truth: Chews can help reduce plaque, but they’re no substitute for professional cleanings.
 Hard bones can also break teeth.
 Think of them as a toothbrush “bonus,” not a replacement. 🍗 Myth #3: Dry Food Keeps Teeth Clean The Truth: Kibble may provide some abrasion, but not nearly enough to prevent tartar.
-Dental-specific diets exist, but regular kibble isn’t a dental plan. 💨 Myth #4: Bad Breath Is Normal in Dogs The Truth: “Doggy breath” isn’t just gross — it’s usually a sign of dental disease.
+Dental-specific diets exist, but regular kibble isn’t a dental plan. 💨 Myth #4: Bad Breath Is Normal in Dogs The Truth: “Doggy breath” isn’t just gross - it’s usually a sign of dental disease.
 Fresh breath = healthy mouth.
 If your dog’s breath could peel paint, it’s time for a dental checkup. 🐕 Myth #5: Professional Dental Cleanings Are Optional (or Dangerous) The Truth: Anesthesia-free cleanings only scrape the surface and miss disease under the gumline.
 This is actually more dangerous for your pet because the teeth look clean but there is still problems under the gums, which lead to gingivitis, pain, and tooth loss.
 Professional cleanings under anesthesia are the gold standard for safe, thorough dental care. ✅ What You Can Do for Your Dog’s Teeth

-Bottom Line Dog dental health myths may be common, but they can cost your pup their teeth — and more.
+Bottom Line Dog dental health myths may be common, but they can cost your pup their teeth - and more.
 With the right care, your dog’s smile can stay as healthy as their wag.
-Warmly, Dr. Sarah ❓FAQs: Dog Dental Health Q: Is bad breath normal in dogs?
+To your dog's health, Dr. Sarah Wooten For Pet Brands: Want content like this that’s medically accurate, compliant, and built to convert? → Work with Dr. Sarah ❓FAQs: Dog Dental Health Q: Is bad breath normal in dogs?
 A: No. Bad breath is usually a sign of dental disease, not something to ignore.
 Healthy dog mouths shouldn’t smell foul.
 Q: Can I brush my dog’s teeth at home?
 A: Yes!
 Daily brushing with a pet-safe toothbrush and toothpaste is the gold standard for prevention.
 Start slow and reward your dog to build tolerance.
 Q: Are dental chews enough to keep my dog’s teeth clean?
 A: Dental chews help reduce plaque and freshen breath, but they can’t replace regular brushing or professional dental cleanings.
 Q: Is it safe for dogs to have dental cleanings under anesthesia?
 A: Yes.
 While anesthesia always carries some risk, modern veterinary anesthetic protocols are very safe.
 Anesthesia-free cleanings, on the other hand, miss disease under the gumline.
 Q: How often should my dog have a professional dental cleaning?
 A: It depends on your dog’s breed, age, and individual dental health.
 Many dogs benefit from yearly cleanings, but your veterinarian can recommend the right schedule.
 Q: Do small dogs really have worse dental problems?
 A: Yes.
 Toy and small breeds are more prone to tartar buildup and tooth loss because their teeth are crowded into small jaws.
-They often need more frequent cleanings. |
+They often need more frequent cleanings.
+This article reflects current veterinary best practices and is reviewed for accuracy and safety. |

-January 2026
+June 2026

 Categories